edgio-docs/edgio-docs/guides/troubleshooting.md

 ###### SSR Code Error

-If the command fails or does not respond, there is an error with your code, most likely a badly formed request.
+If the command fails or does not respond, there is an error in your code, most likely a badly formed request.

 Troubleshoot your code to find and fix the error.